-In addition, for all grant award procedures (calls for proposals or direct award) where the requested grant exceeds EUR 60 000, lead applicants, co-applicants and affiliated entities other than (i) natural persons (ii) pillar-assessed entities and (iii) governments and other public bodies whose application has been provisionally selected or placed in a reserve list, shall assess their internal policy against sexual exploitation, abuse and harassment (SEA-H) through a self-evaluation questionnaire with the aim to inform the contracting authority about the entity's SEA-H policy in place and the measures envisaged in order to improve the SEA-H policy within the relevant organisation219.
+In addition, for all grant award procedures (calls for proposals or direct award) where the requested grant exceeds EUR 60 000, lead applicants, co-applicants and affiliated entities other than (i) natural persons (ii) pillar-assessed entities and (iii) governments and other public bodies whose application has been provisionally selected or placed in a reserve list, shall assess their internal policy against sexual exploitation, abuse and harassment (SEA-H) through a self-evaluation questionnaire with the aim to inform the contracting authority about the entity's SEA-H policy in place and the measures envisaged in order to improve the SEA-H policy within the relevant organisation.

-6.4 Award procedures#Award procedure - grants
+6.4.
+Award procedures

-6.4.1 Call for proposals#Call for proposals
+6.4.1.
+Call for proposals